tronik27/Fish-Segmentation/README.md

 ## Using script

 If you want to train/evaluate or save the model by yourself, then use the code presented in **main.py**.
 The main parameters used in the code are specified in the file **config.py**.
-For image classification by pretrained model use **test.py**.
+For image classification and segmentation by pretrained model use **test.py**.
 The trained model is stored in the folder **custom_DeeplabV3Plus (trained_model)**.
-Below are examples of image classification by the trained model:
+Below are examples of image classification and segmentation by the trained model:

 ![img4.png](images/img4.PNG)